surabhig412/go-chess/README.md

 You can play chess with the following rules:
 * Press `q` to quit the game
 * Press `t` to take back last move
+* Press `p` to find perft testing solutions at depth 3
 * Give move in algebraic notation.
 Example: b7a8q - This move will move the piece from square b7 to a8 and will promote the piece to queen(q).
 Promoting piece is optional.
 * Board will be printed after each move.
 It prints all the necessary information about the current state of the game such as the following:
   * `side` - w(white) or b(black) depending on the side to play